Scott Parker Profile

-Scott Parker had an impressive playing career with Charlton, Newcastle, West Ham, Tottenham and Fulham before landing his first appointment as a manager with the Cottagers.
+Scott Parker had an impressive playing career with Charlton, Newcastle, West Ham, Tottenham and Fulham before taking steps into management with the Cottagers and Bournemouth.

 Parker played for his country at all youth levels before reaching the senior side and was a member of the England squad that reached the quarter-finals at Euro 2012.